azurejelly/azuvotifier/README.md

 - [Developer Information](https://github.com/NuVotifier/NuVotifier/wiki/Developer-Documentation)

 ## Supported platforms
-AzuVotifier is currently supported on the following platforms:
+azuvotifier is currently supported on the following platforms:
 - CraftBukkit, Spigot, Paper, Pufferfish or Purpur (1.8.8+)
   - Older versions might work but no support will be provided
   - Any fork without significant breaking changes should also work
-- Folia (1.21.5+)
+- Folia (1.21.5+)*
-  - Support is experimental.
-Let me know if it breaks!
+- Fabric (1.21.10+)*
 - Sponge 11 (1.20+)
 - BungeeCord/Waterfall
 - Velocity

+*support for Folia and Fabric is experimental.
+Please let me know if it breaks!

 It can also run as a standalone application.